A guide to private renting in the UK: tenants’ rights in 2024

 Once you’ve moved out and returned the keys, the property will be inspected for any damage, missing or abandoned items, and cleanliness.
 You can request to be present for the inspection.

-Contact your landlord or agent in writing to confirm you’ve moved out and request the return of your deposit.
-If they have any part of the deposit they want to hold back, they must give you an amount and a reason for this amount.
+Contact your landlord or agent in writing to confirm you’ve moved out and request the return of your tenant deposit.
+If they have any they want to hold back, they must give you an amount and a reason for this amount.
 If you agree, they must release the rest of the deposit within 10 days.

 a person cleaning an oven